alexbozhenko/no_responders_repro/README.md

 # no_responders_repro

-Reproducer for a bug where reconnection causes
-"no respoders available" error
+Reproducer for a bug where reconnection of queue group susbscriber causes "no respoders available" error for the clients(publishers)

 Steps to reproduce: